wilhelm-murdoch/wilhelm.codes/content/blog/my-blog-publishing-setup/index.md

   - cloudflare
 credit: Logo by <a href="https://obsidian.md/">Obsidian</a>
 ---
 Late last year I parted ways with [Hashnode](https://hashnode.com/) as the platform of choice for my blog.
 They pivoted a bit too far into the generative AI space which —  to me for a blogging platform —  made little to no sense.
 What?
 You write your content with AI, which then trains their model only to spit out more AI-generated slop?
 A slop-based [Ouroboros](https://en.wikipedia.org/wiki/Ouroboros), if you will.
+Good luck with that, but I'll pass thanks.

 <!--more-->